-La Unión Tepito is a large criminal group indigenous to Mexico City, named after one of the capital’s largest neighborhoods.
-It is currently the city’s dominant criminal force, funding itself from microtrafficking, human trafficking and extortion.
-It has recently found its dominance seriously contested, however, by both its local nemesis, the Fuerza Anti-Unión, and the incursion of larger Mexican cartels.
+La Unión Tepito is a cell-based criminal organization in Mexico City, named after one of the capital’s largest neighborhoods.
+It is currently one of the city’s main criminal players, funding itself from microtrafficking, human trafficking and extortion.

 From the 1990s to the early 2010s, the leading gang in Mexico City was the Tepito Cartel, who rose to power using their ties to the Beltran Leyva Organization (BLO) and its chief enforcer Edgar Valdes Villareal, alias "La Barbie."
 The BLO’s decline in the late 2000s, however, led to a concurrent loss in status for the Tepito Cartel, inviting the arrival of competing groups, such as La Unión Tepito.